Artem4852/3dino/readme.md

 ## Live demo

 The webpage is hosted on GitHub Pages.
 Check it out here - https://artem4852.github.io/3dino/.
-First time you load it would be clunky, but after you lost and restart it should be smooth.
+First time you load it would be clunky, but after you lose and restart it should be smooth.

 ## Features